-What you need to know before buying a business
+What you need to know before buying a small business or large company

 Buying an Existing Business Steps

-If you’re thinking about buying an existing business, you’re not alone.
-Buying a business can be a great way to get a start in entrepreneurship or to expand your existing venture.
+If you’re considering buying an existing business, you’re not alone.
+Buying a business can be a great way to start entrepreneurship or expand your existing venture.
+However, becoming a small business owner by buying an existing business can have its risks.
+The due diligence process is critical during business acquisitions of any size, even with seller financing.

-With an existing business, you acquire an established customer base, team dynamic, and their reputation to rely on.
-Additionally, you may avoid startup costs and growing pains that often accompany you when creating a business from scratch.
+With an existing business, you acquire an established customer base, leadership team dynamic, business models, solid profit margin, good cash flow, social media rating, and 20-year-old reputation to rely on.
+Additionally, you may avoid startup costs and the growing pains often associated with creating a business from scratch.

 Research and Understand the Business Buying Process

-However, it is important to do your research and understand the complete process before you make an offer to purchase a business.
+However, it is essential to research and understand the complete process before offering to purchase a business.
 Still, many people dream of becoming their own boss and owning a business, but few know how to begin.

-Continue reading for a step-by-step guide on what you can do to successfully acquire a business and launch your next chapter in entrepreneurship.
+Continue reading for a step-by-step guide on successfully acquiring a business and launching your next chapter in entrepreneurship.

 8 Steps to Buying a Business